3. Sequential and other types in Python#

 ## [('a', 1), ('b', ['spam', 'bacon', 'spam'])]

-we can utilise tuple assignments in contexts such as:
+We can thus utilise tuple assignments in contexts such as:

 for k, v in x.items(): # or: for (k, v) in x.items()...